 I work in England.
 For most of the year the RH rises to about 90% at night and falls throughout the day to about 60% in the evening.
 I’ve been tracking the humidity religiously for about 7 years so don’t need to look those figures up.
 Therefore, in England, regarding humidity, unless you have your central heating on all the time, it’s usually a matter of dehumidification.

-When I was studying guitar making, I was sixteen, and I rented a workshop, as my course was only two days a week (!) and I wanted to be working all the time.
-However, this workshop wasn’t the most suitable; a concrete floor, the thinnest brick wall and single glaze windows, and freezing cold in the winter.
+When I was studying guitar making, I was sixteen, and I rented a workshop, as my course was only two days a week and I wanted to be working all the time.
+However, this workshop wasn’t the most suitable; a concrete floor, the thinnest brick walls and single glaze windows, and freezing cold in the winter.
 I bought an industrial dehumidifier; the thing was big and loud and due to the large size of the room and nature of the walls and windows, the effort was quite futile.

 The next workshop when I was 22, was also quite unsuitable as far as humidity went.
 However, this time I built a cupboard, which was airtight.
 I put a small dehumidifier inside and stored everything in there when I wasn’t working on it.
 Not a perfect solution, but an improvement.